sketch-hq/workspace-webhook-demo/README.md

 ## Disclaimer

 This demo is not meant to be a complete solution.
 You'll need to implement your own logic to handle the different scenarios.
+We've added comments in the code to help you get started, and are always happy to help you if you need a hand.

 The public Cloud API and the webhook feature are still in alpha, with limited availability.
 Reach out to your Sketch CSM, or get in touch with us at <developer@sketch.com> if you're interested in using the API.